rcprcp/MarketMogul/README.md

 * the only index i've tested is DJ Industrials.  use .dji

 TODO:
-* definitely need to get a better data source.  something we can use for ticker lookup.
+* Definitely need to get a better data source.
+Something we can use for ticker lookup.
+Also it would be nice to get the volume.
+* See if it's feasible to use a two-column layout when in landscape more on a tablet.
+* There is no limit on the number of tickers; it's in a scrollview.